jefftriplett/presentations/2025-pytexas/slides/400-section.md

-# Section 1: Claude Code for Non-Code
+## Section 1: Claude Code for Non-Code

 ---

-Please note: Most demos use Claude's "Headless mode" so I could record them.
+> Agent - An LLM agent runs tools in a loop to achieve a goal.
+>
+> Simon Willison